nrfconnect/sdk-nrf/samples/bluetooth/peripheral_cts_client/README.rst

 **************

 LED 1:
-   * Blinks with a period of 2 seconds, duty cycle 50%, when the main loop is running.
+   Blinks, toggling on/off every second, when the main loop is running and the device is advertising.

 LED 2:
-   * On when connected.
+   Lit when connected.

 Button 1:
-   * Read the current time.
+   Read the current time.

 Building and running
 ********************